Bangladesh: What does Sheikh Hasina's ouster mean for India? – DW – 08/08/2024

 Bangladesh: What does Sheikh Hasina's ouster mean for India?August 8, 2024

-With Hasina's ouster, following mass student-led protests against her government, all eyes are now on who will become part of the new interim administration led by Nobel laureate Muhammad Yunus.
+With Hasina's resignation, aftermass student-led protests against her government, all eyes are now on who will become part of the new interim administration led by Nobel laureate Muhammad Yunus.

-"The appointment of Mohammed Yunus, who is a developmental economist, as interim chief is a good sign," C Raja Mohan, visiting research professor at Singapore's Institute of South Asian Studies, told DW.
+"The appointment of Mohammed Yunus, who is a developmental economist, as interim chief is a good sign," C Raja Mohan, a visiting professor at Singapore's Institute of South Asian Studies, told DW.

-"It takes Bangladesh down a democratic and developmental path," he added, noting that India and the West have a huge stake in the Muslim-majority South Asian nation.
+"It takes Bangladesh down a democratic and developmental path," he added, adding that India and the West have a huge stake in the Muslim-majority South Asian nation.

 Recalibrating India's approach toward Bangladesh